Anything wrong? - see home page for how to update this Wiki.

 You must review and sign off the risk assessment which has been produced by the organiser in consultation with the planner.
 See the Organiser page for risk assessment template and examples.

-It is always worth discussing with the planner and organiser any road crossings (do they need marshals / timed out?) and particular hazards eg ponds, steep banks.
+It is always worth discussing with the planner and organiser any road crossings (do they need marshals / timing out?) and particular hazards eg ponds, steep banks.
 Remember to apply more stringent standards for courses and controls juniors might use.

 Standards